GeetRakala/SDRG/DOCUMENTATION.md

 ## 6. Step 2: Decimation & Renormalization

-Once a target is identified, the physical degrees of freedom are integrated out (decimated), and the effective couplings are renormalized.
+Once a target is identified, the corresponding degree of freedom is integrated out and effective couplings are renormalized.

 ### Node Decimation
 Occurs when a magnetic moment $\Omega = h_i$ is the largest energy scale.
 The site is frozen, and effective bonds are created across it.